ReliefApplications/hot-dashboard/README.md

   "homepage": "https://myusername.github.io",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create React Home uses the `homepage` field to determine the root URL in the built HTML file.

 #### Step 2: Install `gh-pages` and add `deploy` to `scripts` in `package.json`

 Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.

-To publish it at [https://myusername.github.io/my-app](https://myusername.github.io/my-app), run:
+To publish it at [https://myusername.github.io/my-Home](https://myusername.github.io/my-Home), run:

 ```sh
 npm install --save gh-pages